pogotf/entropy/README.md

 entropy is a hud for tf2. it's based on lighthud-m0re by hypnotize but with features that i wanted and a different color scheme because it looks cool.

+things may be done in a very crude way. i don't really know what i'm doing in terms of editing huds but if it works, it works.

 i'm not exactly sure if performance is impacted by most of these changes.

 changelog: